 In the gif below, you can watch how we setup a weekly check-in in less than one minute using Friday.

-The check-in campaign is run on a weekly basis because the type of feedback collected is tactical and is actionable in nature.
+The check-in is run on a weekly basis because the type of feedback collected is tactical and tends to be actionable in nature.
 Similar to how 1-1 meetings work, a weekly cadence is crucial and helps discover potential problems that impede progress.

 Think about it - if you’re trying to create a culture of open & honest feedback, how does anonymous feedback reinforce that?
 It encourages people to behave in the exact opposite way.